François-Jean de la Barre: Events

 Note that this sentence does not mention the mutilation of a cross which had provoked the original inquiry.

 Despite Voltaire's later claim that the court had applied an old obscure sentence for witchcraft, this sentence conformed to the statutory penalty for blasphemy and sacrilege.
 It is less certain however that this penalty was usually applied in practice, and Linguet later highlighted a number of defects in the legal forms of the case.

 On 4 June, the Paris Parlement (more a judicial than a legislative body) confirmed the sentence on appeal.
 It is sometimes claimed that it added the relatively standard stipulation that la Barre be tortured just before being executed.
 Typically this was done to oblige the accused to reveal any accomplices.
 However, the Abbeville sentence already included this stipulation and the note that the Dictionary should be burned as well.
 The key significance of the Parlement's confirmation was to give judicial legitimacy to a sentence that Voltaire and Linguet, among others, would later portray as the result of petty local quarrels.
 Chassaigne notes however that the Parlement itself might have had its own political reasons for its decision.

 On 1 July, la Barre was tortured early in the morning.
 Though he appears to have been with others when he committed some of the lesser acts named in the sentence, he refused to name any even under torture.
-Later the same day he was beheaded and his body burned, the ashes thrown in the Somme River.
+Later the same day, he was beheaded; his body was burned with his ashes thrown in the Somme River.
 Voltaire's work was burned along with la Barre's body.